 Nov 6 India-China talks to be held on Indian side of Chushul-Moldo border post

 New Delhi, Nov 04: The next round of talks between India and China will be held on November 6.
-The 8th round of the military commander level talks will be held held on the Indian side of Chushul-Moldo border post in Eastern Ladakh.
+The 8th round of the military commander level talks will be held on the Indian side of Chushul-Moldo border post in Eastern Ladakh.

 The talks are crucial and New Delhi hopes for partial disengagement at some friction points along the Line of Actual Control (LAC) in eastern Ladakh.

 It would be important to thin down the troops as a first step towards disengagement, officials familiar with the developments told OneIndia.
 There have been seven rounds of military commander level talks since June.
-However there has been no disengagement.
+However, there has been no disengagement.

 During the earlier round of talks, China made certain unacceptable demands with regard to de-escalation.
 China suggested it would patrol till Finger 5 of Pangong Tso, whole India would patrol till Finger 3.
 This arrangement is unacceptable to India because Finger 4 will become part of occupied Aksai Chin.